 L2TP/IPSec is an improved version of PPTP.
 Double encapsulation of L2TP makes it more secure.
 But it is slower compared to PPTP.
 L2TP does not provide encryption on its own.
 Hence it is always paired with IPSec.
 L2TP offers better security if it uses AES cipher.

 L2TP/IPSec is easy to configure.
 Most of the VPN providers further configure the protocol to ensure that it cannot be blocked by NAT firewalls.
 Such a set up ensures the safety of the setup from man-in-the-middle attacks.
 L2TP protection is a two-step process.
 The traffic should be first converted to L2TP form and then encryption is added on top with IPSec.
 But the connection can be hindered due to traffic conversion.

 Identifying the best protocol primarily depends on the needs of the users.
 A VPN is used to safeguard privacy, which is the key aspect of a VPN service.
 The overall performance of a VPN-enabled web traffic protection depends on the type of protocol used.
 Most of the experts recommend OpenVPN protocol.
 It is faster, reliable, and secure.
 Its cross-compatibility on multiple devices and OS makes it a preferred protocol among VPN users.
 However, OpenVPN requires a third-party application to function.
 In such cases many turn to IKEv2 or L2TP.
 Security, speed, connectivity, and reliability are the key factors that determine the performance of a VPN protocol.
 The availability of the protocol on different OS or devices also matters.

 The speed, efficiency, and reliability of the cloud have prompted numerous services to base their infrastructure on the cloud.
 Virtual Private Network (VPN) services are no exception.
-Now, 17 May 2022
+Now, VPN-as-a-S…17 May 2022